-However, as the global mining industry got severely hit, this town’s popularity got impacted severely as miners relocated to other mines still in operation.
+However, as the global mining industry got severely hit, this town’s popularity was impacted as miners relocated to other mines still in operation.
 Today, all that remains are the remnants of some buildings and a cemetery.
-Miner’s Delight does not currently have any inhabitants, and you must first get permission from the Bureau of Land Management to tour around this place.
+Miner’s Delight has no inhabitants, and you must first get permission from the Bureau of Land Management to tour this place.

 Haunted Places In Wyoming

 When visiting one of the oldest and most popular hotels, Occidental Hotel in Buffalo, it is highly possible to witness something spooky.
-Several people who have visited this hotel have spotted a lady dressed in white, with long flowing hair who roams around the premises.
+Several people who have visited this hotel have spotted a lady dressed in white with long flowing hair roaming around the premises.

-Some visitors have reported feeling her tapping on their shoulder as well as seeing furniture moving around.
+Some visitors have reported feeling her tapping on their shoulders and seeing furniture moving around.
 There have been no physical harm reports from the roaming spirit, but the sights and noises are enough to leave a general frightened feeling among those who have witnessed these activities.